GLP-1 Muscle Loss Isn’t the Whole Story

 And that can lead to:

 - Lower resting metabolic rate – With less muscle, your body needs less energy to run day to day.
-Over time, that can make weight regain easier, especially if you ever stop using GLP-1s.
+Over time, that can make weight regain easier.

 - Poor balance and joint support – Muscles help stabilize your knees, hips, core, and spine.
 When they’re weaker, you feel less steady, and things like stairs, bending, or longer walks can feel harder.